spiffe/spiffe.io/content/spire/overview.md

 Node resolver plugins which expand the set of selectors the server can use to identify the node by verifying additional properties about the node.
 See the section [Node Resolution](#node-resolution) for more information.

 Datastore plugins, which the server uses to store, query, and update various pieces of information, such as [registration entries](#workload-registration), which nodes have attested, what the selectors for those nodes are.
-There is one built in datastore plugin which can use a SQLite 3 or PostgresSQL database to store the necessary data.
+There is one built-in datastore plugin which can use a SQLite 3 or PostgresSQL database to store the necessary data.
 By default it uses SQLite 3.

 Key manager plugins, which control how the server stores private keys used to sign X.509-SVIDs and JWT-SVIDs.